-Principle: If you want to retire faster then reduce your spending and/or raise your income so that your savings as a percent of income grows.
+Principle: If you want to retire faster, then reduce your spending and/or raise your income so your savings as a percent of income grows.
 The higher the percentage, the faster and more reliably you’ll reach the goal.

 Again, don’t get hung up on distracting details.
 Keep it simple and focus on one thing – maximize your savings – in any form.